-Here we have sample table TransactionHistory which is having a product details as given below.
+Here we have sample table named TransactionHistory which contains product details as given below.

-Now we will use calculatetable function named as calctable to filter a table records based on quanity >1 using following DAX.
+Lets create a measure named calctable to filter a table records for quantity >1 using following DAX.

 CalCtable = CALCULATETABLE(TransactionHistory,TransactionHistory[Quantity] >1)

-Once you commit this DAX function, a table named as calctable is created in power bi desktop.
+Once you commit DAX function, a table named as calctable is created in data model.

-This table is just a copy of actual table TransactionHistory but having only those products for which a quantity value is >1.
+This table is just a copy of actual table TransactionHistory but contains only those products for which a quantity value is greater than1.

-You can also compare both tables result sets, you can clearly see that calulatetable having only those products for which quantity value is >1.
+You can also compare both tables result sets, you can clearly see that calctable contains only those products for which quantity value is greater than 1.

-So, using calculatetable function you can sort table records using any condition.
+So, using CALCULATETABLE function you can sort table records based on any specific condition.

-Lets modify the above DAX calculation and returns only ProductID, Qunatiy, and TransactionDate only.
+Lets modify the above DAX calculation and returns only specific columns ProductID, Quantity, and TransactionDate only.

 CalCtable = CALCULATETABLE ( SUMMARIZE ( TransactionHistory, TransactionHistory[ProductId], TransactionHistory[Quantity], TransactionHistory[TransactionDate] ), TransactionHistory[Quantity] > 1 )

-As soon you commit DAX, you will get only those columns that you want to see as shown in below screenshot.
+Once you commit the DAX, you will get only those columns that you want to see as shown in below screenshot.

 Using CALULATETABLE function within measures

-We can also use CALCULATETABLE function within Measure based on requirement so rather than creating a separate filtered table it can be used inside a measures.
+You can also use CALCULATETABLE function within measure based on requirement so rather than creating a separate filtered table it can be used inside any measure.